Harmonia: Enhancing Data Placement and Migration in Hybrid Storage Systems via Multi-Agent Reinforcement Learning

-\head{Experience Buffer} The two agents collect $\langle State, Action, Reward, NextState \rangle$ tuples (\emph{experiences}) via their inference threads and store them in separate experience buffers, reflecting their distinct goals.
-The experience buffers reside in the host DRAM, and we use empirical analysis to set their sizes to store the most recent 1000 experiences.
-A larger experience buffer can capture more access patterns but increases storage overhead. \namePaper{} uses experience replay~\cite{dqn,singh2022sibyl} to sample a batch of experiences from the experience buffers to train its agents.
+\head{Experience Buffer} \camii{Each agent maintains a separate experience buffer to reflect its distinct objective and timescale.} \namePaper{} uses experience replay~\cite{dqn,singh2022sibyl} to sample a batch of experiences from \camii{the experience buffer to train each agent}. \camii{The experience buffer resides} in the host DRAM and stores the 1000 most recent experiences (based on empirical analysis).
+A larger experience buffer captures more access patterns, but increases storage overhead.

-\head{Training and Inference networks} We separate the RL agent's training and inference networks to remove training latency from I/O request handling.
-Weights are copied from training network to inference network every 1000 requests to keep inference up to date.
-Both agents use identical simple feed-forward networks~\cite{singh2022sibyl} with one hidden layer of 10 neurons~\cite{de1993backpropagation} and swish activation~\cite{ramachandran2017searching}.
-Actions are selected based on the highest predicted Q-value.
+\head{Training and Inference Networks} \camii{Each agent uses} identical simple feed-forward networks~\cite{singh2022sibyl} consisting of an input layer with seven neurons (one per state feature), one hidden layer of 10 neurons~\cite{de1993backpropagation}, and \camii{an output layer with $N$ neurons (where $N$ is the number of storage devices in the HSS; $N$=2 for dual-HSS)}.
+We use the swish activation~\cite{ramachandran2017searching} in the hidden layer, and select the action with the highest predicted Q-value.
+We separate the training and inference networks to remove training latency from I/O request handling. \camii{The training network weights are copied to the inference network every $K$ requests to keep the inference network up to date.
+Based on empirical analysis, we set $K=1000$, which balances timely policy updates and frequent synchronization overhead.}